When you hear these magical words as you cross the finish line, you’ve accomplished something very special.

 Training for another race distance?
 We also have training plans for IRONMAN 70.3 Triathlons and Sprint & Olympic Triathlons plus Running Races (from 5k to marathon), too.

-• This training plan starts any Monday or can be set to end on Sunday of race weekend.
+• This training plan starts any Monday and can be set to end on race day.

 • You can reuse this training plan for future races.